Who was the disciple of Jesus referred to by Papias of Hierapolis (early second century) as John the Elder?

 Hippolytus of Rome (c.
 200) seems to have conflated the Evangelist’s exile with the tradition of the Apostle’s early martyrdom, producing the narrative of John’s exile and death during the reign of Claudius (41-54).

 Eusebius (c.
 320) likewise identified the Apostle and Evangelist, but he adopted the tradition of the Evangelist’s natural death in Trajan’s reign for his telling of the Johannine story.

-In so doing, he displaced the far earlier and widespread tradition, drawn from Papias, of John being in Ephesus at the end of Domitian’s reign, and of the Asia bishops coming to him and imploring him to write his Gospel.
+In so doing, he displaced the far earlier and widespread tradition, drawn from Papias, in which the bishops of the Roman province of Asia came to John in Ephesus late in Domitian’s reign and urged to write his Gospel.

 The John Called Mark